adolsalamanca/consul-go-poc/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under MIT License.